Seikho/svcready/README.md

 ## Why

-Each time I create a new API I generally end up re-implementing logging, error handling, and authentication.
+Each time I create a new API I generally end up re-implementing logging, error handling, websockets, and authentication.
 I created this library to avoid having to solve these problems each time.

 ## Installation